milch/supermil.ch/content/post/fastlane-part-2.md

 <img src="/images/fastlane-part-2/fastlane-dir.png" alt="fastlane directory, with Appfile, Deliverfile, Fastfile and metadata and screenshots folders">

 We can see that there is the `Fastfile` that we've talked about, but also an `Appfile` and `Deliverfile`.
 The [Appfile](https://docs.fastlane.tools/advanced/#appfile) is a special kind of configuration file that is used by all the tools included in fastlane.
-It contains general project information like the Apple ID you entered for this project, the bundle ID and your team's ID.
+It contains general project information like the Apple ID you entered for this project, the bundle ID, and your team's ID.
 You can ignore the `Deliverfile` since you are using fastlane.

 The `metadata` and `screenshots` folders contain everything that `deliver` managed to download from iTunes Connect.
-All the files in the `metadata` folder are simple text files and everything you hadn't filled out yet will be created for you.
+All the files in the `metadata` folder are simple text files, and everything you hadn't filled out yet will be created for you.
 This allows you to check all your metadata into your SCM and treat it just like source code.
 How neat is that?

 fastlane creates some temporary files which you probably don't want to go into your repository.
 Before we go on, it's helpful to add the following lines to your `.gitignore` file in your project directory: